Xomega-Net/Xomega.Docs/docs/generators/data/edm.md

 ## Generator outputs

-This generator creates *Conceptual Model*, *Storage Model* and an *EDM Mapping* between the two in the specified `.edmx` file, including all the necessary Entities and Associations between them.
+This generator creates *Conceptual Model*, *Storage Model*, and an *EDM Mapping* between the two in the specified `.edmx` file, including all the necessary Entities and Associations between them.

 This helps to hide the complexities and intricacies of different EDM models.

 ## Configuration

-The following sections describe configuration parameters used by the generator.
+The following sections describe the configuration parameters used by the generator.

 ### Generator parameters